liferay/liferay-docs/develop/tutorials/articles/280-configuration/01-making-apps-configurable/01-scoping-configurations.markdown

 # Scoping Configurations [](id=scoping-configurations)

-When an application is deployed, it's common to need different configurations depending on the scope.
-That means having different configurations for a given application per virtual instance (a.k.a.
-Company), site (a.k.a.
-Group), or portlet instance.
-Achieve this with the Configuration Provider API that is based on the standard OSGi Configuration Admin API shown in the previous section.
+Applications can have different configurations depending on the scope: per virtual instance (a.k.a. `Company`), site (a.k.a. `Group`), or portlet instance.
+The Configuration Provider API (based on the standard OSGi Configuration Admin API shown in the previous section) handles this for you

-The `ExtendedObjectClassDefinition` annotation allows you to specify the scope of the configuration.
+The `@ExtendedObjectClassDefinition` annotation specifies the configuration's scope.
 This must match how the configuration object is retrieved through the provider (your choice).
 The valid options are:

 - `Scope.GROUP`: for site scope